-Also, it is a good strategy to send a cart abandonment email within an hour after a customer leaves an online shopping cart.
+Further, sending a cart abandonment email within an hour after a customer leaves an online shopping cart is a good strategy.
 Or maybe you’ll want to send a post-purchase email within 24 hours after a customer completes a purchase.

 The Best Day of the Week to Send Emails

 Research suggests that the best day of the week to send emails is on a Wednesday, Tuesday, or Thursday.
 These days are the most productive for most people, and they are less likely to be overwhelmed with other emails.
 Additionally, people are more likely to be back to work after the weekend and have more time to check and respond to emails.